meaningalignment/wise-ai/default-prompts.md

 * Find things to attend to that lead to connection, strength, or exploration.
 * Find things to attend to that are meaningful, not goal-driven.

-Output information the changes you made, followed by "---", followed by your new, upgraded list of policies, with no headers and no additional text.
+Output information about the changes you made, followed by "---", followed by your new, upgraded list of policies, with no headers and no additional text.

 # response